We’re 6 months into establishing our homestead and learning something new every day, including what it’s actually costing to settle our land.

 This is a case where doing it right the first time is priceless.
 There’s no telling how much money a good driveway will save in vehicle wear, better access for all vehicle types, and resurfacing costs over time.

 Several experienced excavators labored between weather events over 2 weeks through mushy, machine-tipping mud.
-They removed massive amounts of brush and dead trees (thanks, kudzu) added conduits, and staunched a growing sinkhole.
+They removed brush and dead trees, added conduits, and staunched a growing sinkhole.
 Dodging whipping vines and angry ground bees, they spread dumptruck loads of gravel at a measured depth.
-They used survey equipment to make sure their work was flush to prevent erosion.
+They used survey equipment to grade to prevent erosion.
 At one point, a tree branch shattered the windshield of their Bobcat.

 We made the right decision.
 This wasn’t any kind of job for amateurs.